Priyanshu-gaurav/JsonPowerDB/README.md

 ## Some of its features will be :-
 - It will create a recored of all school staffs and students.
-- we can check and make changes to any record in a very effective manner
+- we can check and make changes to any record in a very effective manner.
-- it can only be accessible by the person who is register in this
+- it can only be accessible by the person who has the access to it.

 ### Features Added:-
 - We can see details of the student with its roll-no.